Documentation

 Solutions:

-A. Check POLL_INTERVAL_SEC
+A. Check the poll interval

-# Default is 120 seconds (2 minutes)
+Default is 120 seconds (2 minutes).

-# If set too high, you'll wait a long time to see activity
+If set too high, you'll wait a long time to see activity.

-# If it's like 3600 (1 hour), that's why you're not seeing polls
+If the value is something like 3600 (1 hour), that's why you're not seeing polls — lower it via the Poller settings page.

 B. Force Manual Poll